ALJainProjects/LongLive-Optimized/README.md

 ## Inference-Time Latency Optimizations for Real-Time Video Generation

-This project implements inference-time optimizations for [LongLive](https://github.com/NVlabs/LongLive), achieving sub-40ms worst-case inter-frame latency for real-time interactive video generation without requiring model retraining.
+This project implements inference-time optimizations for [LongLive](https://github.com/NVlabs/LongLive), an autoregressive video generation model from NVIDIA.
+Our goal is to reduce latency for real-time interactive video generation without requiring model retraining.

+**⚠️ Important Note**: The 40ms target for real-time interaction (25 FPS) is currently **not achievable** with inference-only optimizations.
+This document provides an honest analysis of what's possible and what would require architectural changes.

 ---